Edwin Edwards: Marriages and family

 In 1949, Edwards married Elaine Schwartzenburg, whom he had met at Marksville High School.
-The couple had four children.
-In 1972, Edwards appointed her as an interim U.S. senator to complete the unfinished term of Allen J. Ellender of Houma, who died while campaigning for his seventh term in office.
+The couple had four children, daughters Anna and Victoria and sons Stephen and David.
+In August 1972, Edwards appointed her as an interim U.S. senator to complete the unfinished term of Allen J. Ellender of Houma, who died while campaigning for his seventh term in office.
+Ellender was President pro tempore and chairman of the Committee on Appropriations at the time of his death.
+Elaine Edwards resigned seat six days after the election of Ellender's permanent successor, J. Bennett Johnston, in order to give Johnston seniority over other new senators elected on November 7, 1972 (including future President Joe Biden).

 On July 1, 1989, the couple divorced after forty years of marriage.
-They had begun living apart on March 15, 1989.
+They had begun living apart on March 15, 1988, the day after Edwards' third term ended.
+Mrs. Edwards did not reside at the Louisiana Governor's Mansion during Edwin's third term, instead staying at the family's ranch in southeast Baton Rouge.

 In 1994, Edwards married Candy Picou (born 1964).
 In 1997, the couple entered the headlines when they attempted to have a child.
 Edwards had a vasectomy reversal, and the couple froze sperm to attempt to have a baby but were not successful.

 In July 2011, Edwards married Trina Grimes, his prison pen pal.
 They began corresponding while he was serving his sentence for corruption.
 At the time of the wedding, he was 83, and she was 32.
 On August 1, 2013, Grimes gave birth to their child.
 In 2013, Edwards and Trina co-starred in an A&E reality show, The Governor's Wife based on their life together.